slabstech/gaganyatri.com/_posts/jobs/java/2022/2022-08-10-code-intelligence-speculative.md

 the same for Java 11 to 17.

-Here's my [documentation](https://github.com/sachinsshetty/jazzer) of my PR for upgrading Docker builds.
+Here's my [documentation](https://slabstech.com/docker/) of my prior work for upgrading Docker builds.
+(Now rechecking if distroless is better than alpine-linux.)
 Everything is done from the browser using Codespaces.
 I am also building a Microservices template library called [Revive](https://github.com/slabstech/revive) since 3 months, please do check it out.